dd32/td-gh-ex/readme.txt

 == Description ==

 AyaHairSalon is a child theme of AyaClub WordPress Theme.
-This theme includes new default colos design and layout, header social icons: Facebook, Google+,  Twitter,  LinkedIn,  Instagram, RSS Feeds, Tumblr, YouTube, Pinterest, VK, Flickr, and Vine.
+This theme includes new default colos design and layout, header social icons: Facebook,  Twitter,  LinkedIn,  Instagram, RSS Feeds, Tumblr, YouTube, Pinterest, VK, Flickr, and Vine.